 The people of Clinton County, PA, have decisions before them as there are many local offices up for election this year — including: County Commissioners, District Attorney, Register & Recorder, Prothonotary, Sheriff, Auditors, School Board Directors, and municipal offices (including council members, township supervisors, city mayor, and auditors).

-To see all offices up for election in 2019, click here.
+To see all offices up for election in 2019, and who is moving on to the November ballot click here.

 Clinton County Commissioner

 Angela Harding seeks to become Clinton County Commissioner.
 Following her education at Lock Haven University, Harding worked at 92.1 The Mountain and The Record Newspaper for 8 years.
 In 2011, Harding was named the Executive Director of the Clinton County United Way.
-In 2015, Harding accepted a Public Relations position at Keystone Central School District, a position she currently holds.
+In 2015, Harding accepted a Public Relations position at Keystone Central School District.
 Since moving to Clinton County at 19 years old, Harding has been heavily involved in the Clinton County community.
 Harding of Mill Hall has one son, Von Walker who currently lives in Hoboken, New Jersey.

 Read Harding’s campaign announcement here.